vplesko/OrbLang/docs/examples/quick_examples_fibonacci.md

 ---
 # {{ page.title }}

 In this example, we calculate a number in the Fibonacci sequence.
-This is done in a function, which can also be executed at compile-time.
+This is done in a function that can also be executed at compile-time.
 The algorithm is iterative and executes in linear time with constant memory usage.

 ## `main.orb`